spurin/diveintoansible-lab/README.md

 The lab environment, makes use of Docker with Docker Compose.
 If you're on Windows or Mac, you can install the convenient Docker Desktop to make both Docker and Docker-Compose available

-Linux, will require the installation of Docker and Docker Compose
+Linux, will require the installation of Docker and Docker Compose (Download the latest release from the [docker-compose release page](https://github.com/docker/compose/releases) for Linux)

 ### Download and Preparation